Vrushabh182002/GPT-CHAT-BOT/README.md

 Go to platform/api and create your secret key add that key to .toml file and attach it to the file as api_secret as mentioned in the code snippet..!!
+And to run the chatbot .
+Open the terminal and type this command: python -m streamlit run chatbot.py